-We are literally teaching them these interventions, not in lecture style, but in “try this on, wear it around, let’s practice it and apply it -style” teaching.
+We are literally teaching them these interventions.
+This isn’t lecture style, but in modeled practice teaching.
 The interventions have been in our classes since the beginning.
-And we’re doing something no one else does – teach wives how to truly HELP their husband by facilitating these things within their own relationship.
+We’re doing something no one else does – teach wives how to truly HELP their husband by facilitating these things within their own relationship.

-We are humbled by this new awareness, and deeply need your prayers as we walk through this time, getting ready to release the class.
+We are humbled by this new awareness, and deeply need your prayers.
 The opposition from the enemy is strong, yet we know He who is in us is greater than he who is against us.
 But we deeply covet your prayers as we continue this hard work.
 Please pray for unity on our team, for things to fall into place, for His will in all the many many details.

 And join us in claiming His glory NOW.

 I can hardly see straight I’m so excited about this and the results it will have for His children.